Yohannes-Tigistu/2025-project-phase-mobile-tasks/mobile/Yohannes Tigistu/ecommerce_app/README.md

 # ecommerce_app

 A new Flutter project.
-# task 8 set up linter rules
+# task 9 set up linter rules
-    This project has be set with specific linter rules to help in development .
+    completed domain layer refactoring :

+        create_new_product_usecase: for creating new products
+        delete_product_usecase: for deleting products
+        update_product_usecase: for updating products
+        view_all_products_usecase: for viewing a list of all products
+        view_specific_product_usecase: for viewing a prodcut with a specific id

 ## Getting Started